Papagiannopoulos/BioRAG-AI-Agent/README.md

-# 🤖🧠 BioRAG AI Agent: An Intelligent Clinical Trial Semantic-Retrieval System
+# 🤖🧠 BioRAG AI Agent: An Intelligent Biomedical Semantic-Retrieval System

 ## Overview
 This repository develops and implements an **AI Agent** for **clinical trials semantic-retrieval data extraction**.